Appearance

 Audit Procedure:

-1. Enumerate all users who do not have the “Is Single Sign-On Enabled” permission.
+- Query all user records to identify users who do not have the "Is Single Sign-On Enabled" (

-2. Verify each identified user appears in the approved system-of-record inventory with a business justification and owner.
+PermissionsIsSsoEnabled) permission assigned through their profile or permission sets. - Verify each identified user appears in the approved system-of-record inventory with documented business justification, owner, and approval.

 Remediation:

-1. Create or update a formal inventory documenting all SSO-bypass users and their business justification.
+- Create or update a formal inventory documenting all SSO-bypass users with their business justification, owner, and approval date.

 Default Value: